blandine-rumeau/check-uuid-in-mobileprovision-files/README.md

 ## Description

 This Python script is useful for iOS developers, DevOps, or anyone working with provisioning profiles.
-It searches through a folder and its subfolders, or checks a single `.mobileprovision` file, and reports which ones contain (or are missing) a specified UUID.
+It searches through a folder, a single file, or an `.ipa` archive and reports which `.mobileprovision` files contain (or are missing) a specified UUID.

 ---

 ## Features

-- Recursively scans all `.mobileprovision` files in a folder
+* Recursively scans all `.mobileprovision` files in a folder
-- Supports checking a single `.mobileprovision` file
+* Supports checking a single `.mobileprovision` file
+* Supports checking `.mobileprovision` files inside an `.ipa`
-- Checks for the presence of a UUID
+* Checks for the presence of a UUID
-- Lists files that are missing the UUID
+* Lists files that are missing the UUID
-- Lists files that contain the UUID (if not all files match)
+* Lists files that contain the UUID (if not all files match)
-- Handles unreadable files gracefully
+* Handles unreadable files gracefully
-- Provides clear terminal output
+* Provides clear terminal output with emojis for quick visibility

 ---

 ## Requirements

-- Python 3.6+
+* Python 3.6+
-- Works on macOS, Linux, and Windows (with Python 3 installed)
+* Works on macOS, Linux, and Windows (with Python 3 installed)

 ---